wui-hong/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view the expense list of a person.
-2. SpendNSplit shows a list of expenses.
+2. Spend n Split shows a list of expenses.
 3. User enters the command to delete an expense.
-4. SpendNSplit informs the user that the expense has been deleted.
+4. Spend n Split informs the user that the expense has been deleted.
-5. SpendNSplit shows the updated expense list with that person.
+5. Spend n Split shows the updated expense list with that person.

 Use case ends.

 Extensions:
 * 3a.
-If the expense does not exist in the expense list, SpendNSplit throws an error.
+If the expense does not exist in the expense list, Spend n Split throws an error.
   * 3a1.
-SpendNSplit informs the user that the expense does not exist in the expense list.
+Spend n Split informs the user that the expense does not exist in the expense list.
   * 3a2.
 Use case resumes at step 2.

 ---